tldr-pages/tldr/pages/common/searchsploit.md

 # searchsploit

-> Searchsploit searches exploit database's database for exploits, shellcodes and/or papers
+> Searchsploit searches exploit database's database for exploits, shellcodes and/or papers.
-> If you insert known version numbers as search terms, searchsploit will show exploits for both the exact version and others whose version range covers the one specified
+> If you insert known version numbers as search terms, searchsploit will show exploits for both the exact version and others whose version range covers the one specified.
 > More information: <https://www.exploit-db.com/searchsploit>.

 - Search for an exploit/shellcode/paper: